Date of Award:

 Doctor of Philosophy (PhD)

-In this dissertation, we mainly study a classical facility location problem: the k- center problem and several of its variations, on uncertain points each of which has multiple locations that follow a probability density function (pdf).
-We develop efficient algorithms for solving these problems.
-Since these problems more or less have certain geometric flavor, computational geometry techniques are utilized to help develop the algorithms.
-In particular, we first study the k-center problem on uncertain points on a line, which is aimed to find k centers on the line to minimize the maximum expected distance from all uncertain points to their expected closest centers.
-We develop efficient algorithms for both the continuous case where the location of every uncertain point follows a continuous piecewise-uniform pdf and the discrete case where each uncertain point has multiple discrete locations each associated with a probability.
-The time complexities of our algorithms are nearly linear and match those for the same problem on deterministic points.
-Then, we consider the one-center problem (i.e., k= 1) on a tree, where each uncertain point has multiple locations in the tree and we want to compute a center in the tree to minimize the maximum expected distance from it to all uncertain points.
-We solve the problem in linear time by proposing a new algorithmic scheme, called the refined prune-and-search.
-Next, we consider the one-dimensional one-center problem of uncertain points with continuous pdfs, and the one-center problem in the plane under the rectilinear metric for uncertain points with discrete locations.
-We solve both problems in linear time, again by using the refined prune-and-search technique.
-In addition, we study the k-center problem on uncertain points in a tree.
-We present an efficient algorithm for the problem by proposing a new tree decomposition and developing several data structures.
-The tree decomposition and these data structures may be interesting in their own right.
-Finally, we consider the line-constrained k-center problem on deterministic points in the plane where the centers are required to be located on a given line.
-Several distance metrics including L1, L2, and L1 are considered.
+In our problems, the input consists of uncertain points each of which has multiple locations following a probability density function (pdf).
+Specifically, we first study the k-center problem on uncertain points on a line to compute k centers to minimize the maximum expected distance from all uncertain points to their expected closest centers.
+We consider two cases of the uncertainty: the continuous case and the discrete case.
+In the continuous case, the location of every uncertain point follows a continuous piecewise uniform pdf, whereas in the discrete case, each uncertain point has multiple discrete locations each associated with a probability.
+We then consider the one-center problem (i.e., k = 1) on a tree, where each uncertain point has multiple discrete locations in the tree and we want to compute a center in the tree to minimize the maximum expected distance from it to all uncertain points.
+Next, we consider the one-dimensional one center problem of uncertain points with continuous pdfs, and the one-center problem in the plane under the rectilinear metric for uncertain points with discrete locations.
+In addition, we study the more general k-center problem on uncertain points in a tree.
+Finally, we consider the line-constrained k-center problem on deterministic points in the plane with the constraint that the centers are required to be located on a given line.
+Several distance metrics including L1, L2, and L∞ are considered.
 We also study the line-constrained k-median and k-means problems in the plane.
-These problems have been studied before.
-Based on geometric observations, we design new algorithms that improve the previous work.
-The algorithms and techniques we developed in this dissertation may and other applications as well, in particular, on solving other related problems on uncertain data.
+Based on interesting problem modeling and observations, we develop efficient algorithms for solving these problems with the help of computational geometry techniques.
+Some of our algorithms have time complexities either linear or nearly linear.
+Others almost match those for the same problems on deterministic data or improve the previous work.
+The algorithms, data structures, and techniques developed in this dissertation may be used to solve other related problems as well.